TheThingsArchive/python-app-sdk/README.rst

 register\_device
 ~~~~~~~~~~~~~~~~

-Register a new device to the application.
+Registers a new device to the application.

 .. code:: python